 Does this issue affect everyone in the scheme?

-No. This issue does not affect everyone in the scheme and Dust Diseases Care participants do not need to do anything. icare will contact those affected directly to discuss your situation after further reviews are completed.
+No. This issue does not affect everyone in the scheme and Dust Diseases Care participants do not need to do anything. icare will contact those affected directly to discuss your situation.

 How many Dust Diseases Care participants have been impacted?